hexbioc/archiac/README.md

 Archlinux Installer and Configuration

+*No, it is not 'archaic'.
+Yes, it is 'archiac', for the sake of the abbreviation.*

 ![they dont know i use arch meme](assets/arch-meme.png)

 I've done a fair amount of Archlinux installations and re-installations